sikanhe/apollo-tracing-elixir/README.md

   pipeline: {ApolloTracing.Pipeline, :plug}
 ```

-If you have your own pipeline function, you can use
+**If you have your own pipeline function, you can add the phases directly:**
-ApolloTracing.Pipeline.add_phases(pipeline) function to added the phases to your pipeline before passing it to Absinthe.Plug.

 ```elixir
 def my_pipeline_creator(config, pipeline_opts) do